top of page

 Can solar panels go to landfills?

-Unfortunately, if solar panels are not adequately disposed of, they can leach chemicals into groundwater, polluting it.
+Unfortunately, if decommissioned solar panels are not adequately disposed of, they can leach chemicals into groundwater, polluting it.
 Also, solar PV panels contain many raw materials, including copper, steel, aluminum, zinc, and silver, that will be wasted if disposed of in landfills.
 Therefore, proper handling and recycling are essential to ensure that the solar PV industry reduces the amount of waste they add to landfills.

 Decommissioning Solar Panel Projects Is Becoming Increasingly Common